-Are wall beds suitable for a master bedroom?
+Are wall beds suitable for a primary bedroom?

-Yes, but it’s not necessary unless your master bedroom doubles as another space which is not uncommon in small apartments.
-If, however, you have a dedicated master bedroom space, there’s no reason to spend the money on a wall bed.
+Yes, but it’s not necessary unless your primary bedroom doubles as another space which is not uncommon in small apartments.
+If, however, you have a dedicated primary bedroom space, there’s no reason to spend the money on a wall bed.
 I believe the money is better invested in a better mattress and traditional bed.